 In reality there are many variations of the Toreando, which all suit slightly different situations, grips and postures of your opponent.
 But what all Toreandos have in common is that you hold your opponent’s legs and pass around them.

-Passes: half guard, reverse de la riva, de la riva
+Works against: half guard, reverse de la riva, de la riva

 The knee slide (also called the knee cut or knee through pass) is a guard pass that is often used at the highest levels of BJJ competition.
 It’s usually initiated from a position in which one of the opponent’s legs is trapped in between the passer’s legs, such as reverse de la riva or half guard.